 Well I’m just saying school isn’t a waste of time, you know there are other aspects other than learning.

 Sure, I never said school was a waste of time.
-I just don’t believe in having to pay R6k a month for my 6 year old to have to get up earlier than his natural body clock, scoff breakfast down as fast as possible and then go and hang out all day and live his life hour by hour defined on what the system believes he should be interested in at this age, and hanging out with children only from his suburb of his exact age group.
+I just don’t believe in having to pay R6k a month for my 6 year old to have to get up earlier than his natural body clock, scoff breakfast down as fast as possible and then go and hang out all day and live his life hour by hour defined on what the system believes he should be interested in at this age, and hanging out with children only from his suburb of his exact age group, while wearing a mask to cover his face and not being allowed to touch his friends.

 I have a different belief system as to what this planet is needing from humans right now, and at the moment I don’t believe that school is providing any solutions, in fact I believe it’s taking away, by making young children wear masks at an age where they’re meant to be developing empathy for one another and understanding facial expressions and emotions.
 I’m worried for the longterm affects of these safety precautions.